ellymaimon/hulu-clone/README.md

 * Popular Movies based on the popularity of content site-wide
 * New Seasons section based on new seasons of TV programs
 * Popular Episodes section based on popular specific TV episodes
+* Trending Clips section with popular clips
+* Popular networks sections with logos for the available networks
+* Bottom of the page Navigation section
+* Footer with links to info sections

+### Video Player Page
+* When the user decides to watch something, this will be the page that displays
+* Navigation bar matching home page
+* Video section with movie player and information
+* Section for Episodes, Clips, and Recommendations based on current program
+* Comments section integrated via Facebook plugin
+* Footer matching home page